 - Exploring the increasing importance of food security in ongoing agricultural trade agreements

-- Understanding the growing opportunities in India and Africa
+- Understanding the growing opportunities in India and Africa and other developing markets

 - Maximising the opportunity to leverage sustainability as a competitive edge and brand value for New Zealand exports